xyzpw/dopamine-calculator/README.md

 Enter the dosage of a drug and it will say the amount of dopamine released from it.<br/>
 The information is based on studies I've read. <br/>
-:warning:NOTE: Not promoting drug use, I just like sharing the things I read and making it easier, like a project of mine.
+:warning:NOTE: Not promoting drug use, I just like sharing the things I read and making it easier, like a project of mine.<3 :pill:

 # sources
 I lost the source to most of these, only recently have I been linking sources, I will try to link my sources from now on. :pill::coffee:<br/> <br/>